If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or

 Mom’s body attitude can shape daughter’s

 “Mom, I’m fat.”
-No mom ever wants to hear that comment from her daughter.
+No mom wants to hear that comment from her daughter.
 Yet never before have our girls been more obsessed with their weight and appearance.
-They are more afraid of becoming fat than they are of nuclear war, cancer or losing their parents, according to the Council on Size and Weight Discrimination.
-Chronic dieting, […]Read More
+Girls are more afraid of becoming fat than they are of nuclear war, cancer or losing their parents, according to the Council on Size and Weight Discrimination.
+Chronic dieting, low […]Read More

 Healthy Eating Doesn’t Mean Perfect Eating

 If you think healthy eating means perfect eating, think again.
 Because you know what’s even healthier than kale?
 A good relationship with food and your body.
 If your pursuit of healthy eating doesn’t consider your relationship with food you’re missing a critical ingredient.
 While I bet you understand the importance of healthy human relationships, you might overlook […]Read More

 How to embrace your aging body – Fifty is the new fifty